idincern/WebhooksDemo/README.md

-# WebhookTraining

-Server creates message end sends it over to the Client(postman can also be used), which is the webhook, using HttpClient.
-Using MassTransit and RabbitMQ to publish and consume the webhook messages.
+Using MassTransit.RabbitMQ to publish and consume the incoming webhook messages.

 Requirements:
 ```sh